lehmann7/marky/md/marky.md

 `!"x".join(str(i) for i in figsize)`cm.
 The font size applies to both document text and figure text.

-As the user-defined fields are preceeded with `-`, they are not copied into the meta data of the preprocessed `!MD` text.
-They are only exposed into the python scope as variables for processing the `!M` `!MD` text, as described in @sec:incmeta.
+The values of meta data fields can be manipulated during include when being preceeded by `-` or `--`, as described in @sec:incmeta.

 ## Python Code Blocks inside `!MD` Text {#sec:block}